uf-mil/mil/docs/navigator/vrx.rst

 .. warning::

     Not all tasks and runs have a video.
 Navigate to `$MIL_REPO/NaviGator/simulation/VRX/vrx_logs/2019/vrx_2019_videos` to see
-    the avalible videos.
+    the available videos.